Labor Market Distributions Spider Chart

 2. What is the basic idea behind the spider chart?

-The spider chart use 15 measures of labor market activity.
+The spider chart uses 15 measures of labor market activity.
 Where necessary, the indicators are transformed so that they do not have a clear upward or downward trend, either by dividing by the size of the labor force or, in the case of the two wage/compensation measures, conversion to 12-month growth rates.
-Apart from wages and compensation, all indicators are converted to three-month trailing moving averages to reduce high-frequency volatility.
 Indicators like the unemployment rate, where larger values correspond to a weaker labor market, are multiplied by -1.

 After these transformations, the indicators are rank-ordered over a fixed sample period and assigned to the value of their cumulative distribution function.
 For example, the maximum value is assigned 100, the minimum is assigned zero, and the median is assigned 50.
 The values of the cumulative distribution function are then plotted in the spider chart.
 The outer- and inner-black circles correspond to the maximum and minimum values of the indicators, respectively, while the fainter gray circle in between corresponds to the median values of the indicators.